 top of page

-One aspect of my non-professional, personal life can be described here.
-You may have heard about an offering of free in-home caregiving and are looking for more information.
+One aspect of my personal life is described below.
+You may have heard about an offering of free in-home support and are seeking more information.
+I am currently in search of my next location.
+More information can be found here.

 In late December, 2022, I started at the first location.
 I was asked to assist a man, never married, no children, in his 70’s, with Parkinson’s, who wanted to continue to live at home.
 I stayed with him for fourteen months.
 At the second location I helped a daughter to care for her mother with dementia.
 I stayed with them almost three months.
-The current location began in late May, 2024.
+The current location began in May, 2024 and will end March-June, 2026, when the couple move to a CCRC.
+Hence, my new search.

 As with all of my relationships, we come together as equals.
-Without wages, rent, or utilties, we are not provider/patient, tenant/landlord, or employer/employee.
+Without wages, rent, or utilities, we are neither provider/patient, tenant/landlord, or employer/employee.
 We work together as long as it serves you well.
-You are capable to care for your daily needs (bathing, meals, meds, decision-making) and I support the more challenging and irregular needs (laundry, grocery shopping, upkeep of your home and property).
+You must be capable of caring for your daily needs (bathing, meals, meds, transportation, & decision-making).
+I tend to the more challenging and irregular needs (laundry, grocery shopping, upkeep of your home and property, etc.).
 I am healthy, able-bodied, financially independent, responsible, tender, and kind.
 I am not married and have no children.
-I do have two cats who go with me and they have to be accounted for.
+I do have two cats who go with me.
 Dogs and allergies can limit the opportunities.
-If we are in a separate space (mother-in-law suite, apartment next door, studio over the garage) opportunities increase.
-Screened porches and windows for fresh air, sunshine, and bird watching are cherished.
+If we are in a separate space (mother-in-law suite, apartment next door, studio over the garage) the opportunities increase.
+Screened porches and windows for fresh air, sunshine, and bird watching are cherished by the cats.
+I would love to help with a vegetable or flower garden.

 The therapy practice is also something to consider.
-During business hours, I am occupied with my therapy practice which provides the income to allow this as a free offer.
-I'm present in case of emergencies, but generally unavailable.
+It provides the income to allow this to be a free offer.
+During business hours, I'm basically unavailable except in the case of an emergency.
 The practice needs high-quality internet service and a quiet, uninterrupted, private space to meet with my clients by video.

 If, in your future, this might be a beneficial arrangement, please let me know.
-Transitions can come up unexpectedly and if I know of your interest ahead of time, I will contact you when the next transition occurs.
+Transitions can come up unexpectedly and if I know of your interest ahead of time, I will contact you when the next transition occurs (March-June, 2026).

 Testimonial